joe-mccann-dev/joe-mccann-dev/README.md

 - Linux
 - Heroku

-### Interests

-- Music
-- Technology
-- Running
-- Science
-- Photography
-- Health

 ### Collaboration

 I love open source software and I'm open to contributing to pretty much anything.
-Contact me below if you'd like to collaborate!
+Contact me if you'd like to collaborate!

 ### Contact Me